 Ecuador Semester Program

-Taylor University’s Spencer Centre for Global Engagement sponsors the Ecuador Semester Program in Cuenca, Ecuador.
-All coursework is Taylor University accredited and taught by qualified faculty approved by Taylor.
-The Ecuador semester program involves a three-prong partnership with Taylor University, the Universidad del Azuay, and the Verbo Church of Cuenca.
-The Ecuador programs provide an in-depth immersion into the Latin American culture, the Spanish language, and the beautiful country of Ecuador while taking classes in a major field of study or in general education.
+The Ecuador Semester Program, set in Cuenca, Ecuador, involves a three-prong partnership with Taylor University, the Universidad del Azuay, and the Verbo Church of Cuenca.
+This program provides an full-immersion experience into the Latin American culture, the Spanish language, and the beautiful country of Ecuador while taking classes in a major field of study or in general education.